polkadot-js/api/docs/start/FAQ.md

 ## Using a non-current-master node, I have issues parsing events

 Recently Substrate master updated the `Weight` type from `u32` -> `u64`.
 This type is used in the `DispatchInfo` struct in the `system.ExtrinsicSuccess` events, to return the applied call weights as well as the resulting fees.
-Since the API master branch tracks Substrate master, this means the change has been applied by default, with the defaul set to `u64`.
+Since the API master branch tracks Substrate master, this means the change has been applied by default, with the default set to `u64`.

-If you are on a chain that has been upgraded yet, you need to add `Weight: 'u32'` to your types to allow for successful parsing of all events.
+If you are on a chain that has not been upgraded yet, you need to add `Weight: 'u32'` to your types to allow for successful parsing of all events.
 Without this override, parsing will fail.
-As soon as one event in the `Vec<EventRecord>` structure fails to parse, all subsequent events are affected and the decoding will return an error.
+As soon as one event in the `Vec<EventRecord>` structure from `system.events` fails to parse, all subsequent events are affected and the decoding will return an error.